 Kathleen R. Allen

-For decades, researchers have studied various aspects of the technology transfer and commercialization processes in universities, in hopes of discovering effective methods for enabling more research to leave the university as technologies that benefit society.
+For decades researchers have studied various aspects of the technology transfer and commercialization process in universities in hopes of discovering effective methods for enabling more research to leave the university as technologies that benefit society.
 However, this effort has fallen short, as only a very small percentage of applied research finds its way to the marketplace through licenses to large companies or to new ventures.
 Furthermore, the reasons for this failure have yet to be completely explained.

 In some respects, this appears to be an ontological problem.
 In their effort to understand the phenomenon of university commercialization, researchers tend to reduce the process into its component parts and study each part in isolation.
-The result is conclusions that ignore a host of variables that interact with the part being studied, and frameworks that describe a linear process from invention to market rather than a complex system.
-To understand how individuals in the technology commercialization system make strategic choices around outcomes, studies have successfully identified some units of analysis (the tech transfer office, the laboratory, the investment community, the entrepreneurship community); but they have been less effective at integrating the commercialization process, contexts, behaviors, and potential outcomes to explain the forces and reciprocal interactions that might alter those outcomes.
+The result is conclusions that ignore a host of variables that interact with the part being studied and frameworks that describe a linear process from invention to market rather than a complex system.
+To understand how individuals in the technology commercialization system make strategic choices around outcomes, studies have been successful in identifying some units of analysis (the tech transfer office, the laboratory, the investment community, the entrepreneurship community); but they have been less effective at integrating the commercialization process, contexts, behaviors, and potential outcomes to explain the forces and reciprocal interactions that might alter those outcomes.

-Critics of reductionist research propose that understanding complex adaptive systems, such as university technology commercialization, requires a different mode of thinking—systems thinking—which looks at the interrelationships and dependencies between and among all the parts of the system.
-Combined with real options reasoning, which enables resilience in the system to mitigate uncertainty and improve decision making, it may hold the key to better understanding the complexity of the university technology commercialization process and why it has not been as effective as it could be.
+Critics of reductionist research propose that understanding complex adaptive systems, such as university technology commercialization, requires a different mode of thinking—systems thinking—which looks at the interrelationships and dependencies among all the parts of the system.
+Combined with real options reasoning, which enables resilience in the system to mitigate uncertainty and improve decision-making, it may hold the key to better understanding the complexity of the university technology commercialization process and why it has not been as effective as it could be.